zadarastorage/zadara-examples/k8s/eksd/README.md

     * AWS programmatic credentials (access key & secret key) with tenant-admin, AWS MemberFullAccess & IAMFullAccess permissions for the relevant project

 ## All-In-One deployment
-Use this option to streamline a cluster deployment with a single command - you will get the OOTB default values of a small-sized cluster with the EBS & LB addons.
-Alternatively, you may also change the default values and use this approach for any other cluster configuration as mentioned below.
+For a simplified/demo experience, you can use this option to streamline a cluster deployment with a single command - you will get the OOTB default values of a small-sized cluster with a basic CNI (Flannel) and all addons except for Kasten K10.
+Note this option should not be used for production-grade deployments (for example the default control-plane is not HA), however you may change the default values as mentioned below to use this approach for any cluster configuration.

 * Copy the `terraform.tfvars.template` file to `terraform.tfvars` and edit the parameters:
     * `api_endpoint` - the URL/IP of the zCompute cluster